Omar6688/wallet_tracker/README.md

   - Consistent navigation across the site.
   - Styled without underlines and with active link feedback.
 - **Summary Totals:**
-  - (Optional) Totals for income, expenses, and balance visible to the user.
+  - Totals for income, expenses, and balance visible to the user in both pages income and exxpenses
 - **Custom Error Pages:**
   - Friendly 404, 403 and 500 pages to guide users.